2010 Volvo V50 Performance

 Handling and Braking

 The V50's handling is pleasing and even a little bit fun.
-Of the sport suspension, standard on the T5 and optional on the 2.4i, almost all test drivers agreed that though it delivered improved handling, it came at the expense of a comfortable ride.
+Test drivers said the sport suspension, standard on the T5 and optional on the 2.4i, delivered improved handling, but it came at the expense of a comfortable ride.
 The V50 has responsive steering that makes it a nimble about-towner.
 Most were pleased with the V50's braking performance, even if the brake pedal was a little soft.

 - "V50 is assured and predictable, but not quite sport-sedan agile.
 The steering is accurate and has good feedback.
 Some testers find it too light for best highway-speed control." -- Consumer Guide